jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 ```

 If I want to use a different name (perhaps to avoid a collision with another module) for the export in the dependent
-module then i can do that too - but the syntax diverges from the object spread syntax:
+module then I can do that too - but the syntax diverges from the object spread syntax:

 ```js
 import { area as circleArea } from './circle.js';